Here's What We're Covering:

 As you can probably guess, some sellers have developed a blackhat form of ASIN piggybacking.
 Basically, it involves finding knockoffs of popular products and listing them with the same ASIN as their non-knockoff counterparts.

 This works because the process Amazon uses to identify and suspend misleading sellers is extremely cumbersome.
-The seller whose listing is being illegitimately piggybacked has to order one of the suspected counterfeit seller’s products to prove that it is indeed a different product.
+The seller whose listing is being illegitimately piggybacked has to report the seller and order one of the suspected counterfeit seller’s products to prove that it is indeed a different product.

 It should be noted here that Amazon doesn’t have anything against selling cheap knockoffs.
 They just don’t like it when you lie about what it really is or who really made it.
 So, I’m not telling you this method because I condone it, but merely to keep you informed doesn’t Amazon seller.
 Someday it could happen to you!
 Know how to protect yourself from having your product listing hijacked.

 Amazon Traffic Hack #3 - Custom URL Queries

 The other really common tips for selling on Amazon that we had after our last post was for more information on how Amazon uses URL queries for search results and what you can do to take advantage of that.

 So to show you what’s going on behind the scenes when you use Amazon, let’s start by looking at the URL for a search term you might want to increase your amazon seller ranking for.
 Therefore, when I search for “stove top espresso makers” from Amazon’s home page, here’s the URL that we get, shown in the image below:

 In case you can’t see, this is the URL: